 Suppose we want to invest in one or both of the following companies.
 The first company (company A) produces ice-cream.
 The second company (company B) produces raincoats.
 If next summer is hot and dry, company A will sell a lot ice-cream.
 Company B however, will not sell a lot of raincoats.
 However, if next summer is cold and wet, company B will sell a lot of raincoats and nobody will buy ice-cream.
-To implement diversification in practice, investors will make use of approaches such as Modern Portfolio Theory or Naive Diversification.

 The problem is that, unless we know what next summer will be like, we don’t know which company will generate higher profits.
 Therefore, it’s clearly better to invest in both companies.
 But how much should we invest in each company?
-This is the question that modern portfolio theory tries to answer.